brunoluiz/brunoluiz.github.io/content/blog/2019/feb/prettier/index.md

 Linters are useful for a couple of stuff.
 Since syntax validation and style formatting analysis, to code smell and bad code detection.

 The most popular linter in JavaScript is [`eslint`](https://eslint.org/).
 Using a set of rules, editors with linting support can indicate which parts of the code are breaking determined quality rules, sometimes even auto-fixing it.
 They are pretty much complete and flexible on it's rules.

 The issue is which rules to choose.
 Some developers use the famous [ Airbnb eslint configs](https://www.npmjs.com/package/eslint-config-airbnb), but people usually over customize it.
-As the following example, projects using `eslint` can have plenty of `eslint-*` packages to achieve the team settled coding style configuration.
+As the following example, projects using `eslint` can require plenty of `eslint-*` packages and configs to achieve the team settled coding style configuration.

 ```js
 // package.json